TommasoBelluzzo/StrataXL/README.md

 # StrataXL
-An Excel integration for the OpenGamma Strata library.
+An Excel integration of OpenGamma Strata.